-At the time of the XJ6 launch Bill Heynes was sixty-seven-years-old and in 1969 he was made a CBE; at the end of that year he retired as Vice Chairman and Technical Director of Jaguar Cars, after 35 years.
+At the time of the XJ6 launch in 1968 Bill Heynes was sixty-five-years-old and in 1969 he was made a CBE; at the end of that year he retired as Vice Chairman and Technical Director of Jaguar Cars, after 35 years.

 Heynes left Jaguar to concentrate on running the farm he owned near Stratford-on-Avon.
 In retirement he kept in touch with his former colleagues at Jaguar and took an interest in the line-up of models.
 He recalled that the XJ-S body had been laid down before he left but was a long way from completion and was emphatic that it was “…not a replacement for the E-type and although the tyres are the same size, they are not the same type.”
 Unfortunately, when Jaguar was struggling to survive under the British Leyland banner, people like Heynes and Lyons were completely forgotten and ignored.
 Happily, this situation changed when Jaguar became independent and (Sir) John Egan went out of his way to engage with the ‘old guard’ whom he considered were vital to the overall well-being of the Company.